mikeditri/class9/README.md

 ### Discussion

 The method used seems to easily predict wine origin based on its chemical composition when using all features in the analysis.
 With a accuracy rate over 95%, it seems to be more than adequate to be able to identify which vinyard a non-labeled wine comes from.
 There is always ways to improve and just because the accuracy rate is high it doesn't mean that it will perform this well with new data.
-In order to make this better, I would try to to run this model on new data, measure the performance and then if the models accuracy is deteriorating I would then try tune the selected features to improve the model.
+In order to make this better, I would try to to run this model on new data, measure the performance and then if the models accuracy is deteriorating, I would tune the selected features to improve the model.

 ### References